Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/auto-kubectl.md

   ![4](auto-3.png)

-  If not found then follow these [instructions](https://github.com/Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/tree/main?tab=readme-ov-file#installing-kubeadm-kubelet-and-kubectl) to install it.
+  If not found then click here to see [steps](https://github.com/Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/tree/main?tab=readme-ov-file#installing-kubeadm-kubelet-and-kubectl) to install it.

 ### Step-2:  Set up Auto-completion